jaspreetkaurrr/Credit-Card-Financial-Dashboard/README.md

 I am passionate about **Data Analysis & Business Intelligence**.
 Currently exploring **Power BI, SQL, and Excel** to build industry-level projects and dashboards.

-📧 Feel free to connect with me on jaspreet-kaur-17785828b or check more of my projects on GitHub.
+📧 Feel free to connect with me on www.linkedin.com/in/jaspreet-kaur-17785828b or check more of my projects on GitHub.

-## 📂 Project Structure